sebastianzcoder/Pixel-Art/README.md

 * <big><big>How do I install guizero?</big></big>
 <blockquote>
-You can simply install guizero by typing in the terminal <code>pip install guizero</code> or
+You can simply install guizero by typing in the terminal <code>pip install guizero</code>.
 </blockquote>
 <br>